jouven/signalProxyQtso/README.md

 # signalProxtQtso
-Simple proxy library for signalso that emits a signal when an OS signal happens
+Simple proxy library for signalso that emits a Qt signal when an OS signal happens

 Compilation
 -----------